Throughout this privacy policy, there are words and phrases that have a specific meaning or that we are using in a special way. They are:

 OTD Ltd will only collect such information necessary for the performance of your contract with us and legitimate interest.

 Where appropriate, we may seek your written authorisation to process special categories of data.
-Upon such an occasion we will endeavour to provide full and clear reasons at that time in order for you to make an informed decision.
+Upon such an occasion, we will endeavour to provide full and clear reasons at that time in order for you to make an informed decision.
 In any situation where consent is sought, please be advised that you are under no contractual obligation to comply with a request.
-Should you decline to consent you will not suffer a detriment.
+Should you decline to consent, you will not suffer a detriment.

 Most of the information we process comes from you.
 We process it so we can reply to you, and when you contact us again, we know what you asked before, what you were sent, and what you told us.